 - Develop criteria for initial and continued investment in infrastructure that benefits collaborative education and research.

-- Created Research Centers web site with self-reported profiles of UW centers, including including PI, home department, collaborators, and funding.
+- Continued content creation and management for Research Centers web site, which includes self-reported profiles of UW centers, including including PI, home department, collaborators, and funding.

 - Published Guidelines for Establishing Organized Research Units (Word doc).

 - Published the Handbook for Leaders of Organized Research Units (ORUs) or Collaborative Research Teams (Word doc).

 - Mapped measures of collaborative activity—including joint appointments, joint courses offered, and types of multiple majors—by school and department, and shared them with the UW campus (see Collaboration Mapping).